Get Permission to Start Writing

 Date of Degree Conferral

 Conferral is the act of officially awarding a degree.
-The University of Rochester Board of Trustees confers degrees 3 times each year (October, March and May).
-Your conferral date will be determined by the semester in which all degree requirements are completed.
+The University of Rochester Board of Trustees confers degrees 5 times each year (August, October, December, February/March and May).
+Your conferral date will be determined by the date in which all degree requirements are completed and your final thesis is submitted to ProQuest.

 The graduation ceremony for all University of Rochester doctoral candidates is held in May of each year.
 Only the students that have completed degree requirements including the submission of the final thesis to ProQuest are eligible to participate in the ceremony.
 Diplomas are distributed at Commencement or mailed to those that do not attend.

-Information on the Commencement Ceremony and graduation regalia will be mailed to you in early-March.
+Information on the Commencement Ceremony and graduation regalia can be viewed on the University Website or SMD GEPA website.

 Proof of Completion